-Yagyu Kaido is an ancient road toward to the village of Yagyu from the city centre in Nara and pass thorough the valley between Mt.
+Yagyu Kaido is an ancient road that leads to the village of Yagyu from the centre of Nara City, and passes thorough the valley between Mt.
 Kasuga and Mt.
 Takamado.

 Yagyu Kaido has 3 hiking courses which are called Takisaka-no-Michi path, Kengo-no-Michi Path and Yagyu-Kasagi-no-Michi Path.